Skip to content

 New Zealand Design: A Natural Fit

 These trends find a natural home in Aotearoa.
-We love lighting that feels crafted, grounded, and connected to place.
-Locally made ceramics, warm brass finishes, and sculptural forms all reflect NZ’s appreciation for honest materials and quiet luxury.
-Pieces like our Capsühl Linear pendant - designed and made in Cambridge - embody this understated design ethos beautifully.
+We love lighting that feels crafted, grounded and connected to place.
+Locally made ceramics, warm brass finishes and sculptural forms all reflect NZ's appreciation for honest materials and quiet luxury.

 Read more